st-bender/pyeppaurora/README.md

 the ionization rates to electron densities in the upper atmosphere.
 See [References](#references) for a list of included parametrizations.

-:warning: This package is in **alpha** stage, that is, it may or may not work, and the interface might change in future versions.
+:warning: This package is in **beta** stage, that is, it works for the most part and the interface should not change (much) in future versions.

 Documentation is available at <https://pyeppaurora.readthedocs.io>.